• Skip to primary navigation

 Can I use tahini instead of Chinese sesame paste?

 In a pinch, yes, you can use tahini instead.
-However, just know that the flavor will not be the same.
-If you want the most authentic flavor, we recommend giving Chinese sesame paste a try.
+However, do note that the flavor of tahini is not the same as Chinese sesame paste.
+Chinese sesame paste has a toasted, nuttier flavor.
+So, if you want the most authentic flavor, we recommend using Chinese sesame paste.

 Why does my sauce look so light?

 Some Chinese sesame paste can be lighter than others.
-If you wish to make your sesame sauce a little darker, add up to 1 teaspoon of dark soy to give the sauce more color.
+If you wish to make your sesame sauce a little darker, add up to ยฝ teaspoon to 1 teaspoon of dark soy to give the sauce more color.

 What can I use instead of Chinese black vinegar?